-FIGURE 9.1: The ZEPLAY Controller.
+FIGURE 5.1: The ZEPLAY Controller.

-9.1 Controller Button Reference Turns the t-bar on and off.
+5.1 Controller Button Reference : Turns the t-bar on and off.
 When the t-bar is all the way down playback will be paused, halfway up plays the video at 50% speed, and all the way up is 100% speed.
-Example 2.
-Turns 2-X mode on and off for the t-bar.
-When the t-bar is all the way down playback will be paused, halfway up plays the video at 100% speed, and all the way up plays at 200% speed. : Toggles reverse mode for the t-bar.
+Example 2 : Turns 2-X mode on and off for the t-bar.
+When the t-bar is all the way down playback will be paused, halfway up plays the video at 100% speed, and all the way up plays at 200% speed.
+Toggles reverse mode for the t-bar.
 When enabled, the bottom half of the t-bar's travel is used for playing video backward on any controlled angle.
 When the t-bar is all the way down video will play at -100% speed, halfway up pauses playback, and all the way up plays at 100% speed.
 Both and may be selected simultaneously, giving you even greater control over playback with the t-bar.
 All the way down would be -200% speed, halfway up pauses playback, and all the way up plays the video at 200% speed.
 Experiment! : When the TALLY button is selected, the t-bar will control only the angles that are currently on air, regardless of what is selected for control within the ZEPLAY interface.
 This feature only works when GPI inputs 1-4 are connected to your camera's tally indicators. and + 0-9: Accesses the quick tags assigned to each key.
-There are 20 available positions per sport. and [22]: Assigns the away and home tags to the current play.
+There are 20 available positions per sport. and : Assigns the away and home tags to the current play.
 Also, you can hold these buttons down and use the keypad on the controller to enter a player's number.
 A-D: Switch the angle of output 1 on ZEPLAY to the selected angle.
 Used when only one output is plugged into your production switcher.
+You can disable the switcher buttons if you like.
+See section 8.2.8 on page 109, Disable Switcher for details.
 A-D: Toggles the control of specified angles.
-To control more than one angle, hold down all of the desired angles at one time.
-That is:
+To control more than one angle, at the same time, then let go.